oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/architecture/scaling-out-with-redis.md

 # Scaling out with Redis

-The GoCloudNative.Bff is the entry point of a web application.
-Potentially, it processes a lot of requests.
-In a cloud-native web application, ideally, when there are too many requests to handle, new instances will automatically be deployed until the system has enough capacity to process the requests.

-Nowadays, autoscaling is easy to configure.
-The container platform will automatically deploy as many containers as need be.

-Unfortunately, when you apply the BFF Security Pattern, it's not that simple.
-For scaling to be that easy, the application needs to be stateless and the GoCloudNative.Bff is not.

-## Scaling out may cause issues
+The GoCloudNative.Bff acts as the primary gateway for a web application.
+It is commonly utilized in microservices architectures hosted on container platforms like Kubernetes or Azure Container Apps, which support automatic scaling by deploying additional instances to handle increased request loads.

+Nevertheless, implementing the BFF Security Pattern introduces complexities to scaling.
+The application cannot be fully stateless, impeding the straightforward auto-scaling features typically provided by container platforms.

+## The problem

-When you deploy another instance of the GoCloudNative.Bff without configuring it properly, the following situation will probably occur:
+If more than one instance of the GoCloudNative.Bff is deployed without proper configuration, it is likely that the following situation will arise:

 ![Scaling problems](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Diagrams/scaling-problem.png)

-* When the user first navigates to the BFF, the user session is initiated.
-Some HTTP session values are set.
+* Upon the user's initial navigation to the BFF, the user session is initiated, and certain HTTP session values are established.
-* When the user initiates the second HTTP request to the BFF, this request might very well be processed by another node.
-Without extra configuration, this node will not 'know' this session variable.
-As a result, the request will fail.
+* However, when the user makes a subsequent HTTP request to the BFF, it may be processed by a different node.
+Without additional configuration, this node will not be aware of the session variables, leading to a failed request.

-_Note: If you are trying to reproduce the test case in the picture, beware of this: by default, traffic is divided randomly between nodes.
-So, the fewer nodes you have, the longer it might take for a request to fail.
-To test this properly, be sure to execute several HTTP requests.
-Some will fail, some will not._
+_Note: If you are attempting to replicate the test case depicted in the image, please be cautious of the following: by default, traffic is randomly distributed among nodes.
+Consequently, with fewer nodes, it may take longer for a request to fail.
+To conduct a thorough test, make sure to execute multiple HTTP requests, as some will fail while others will not._

 ## How to scale a stateful web-app

-The GoCloudNative.Bff supports scaling out.
-It uses the `Microsoft.AspNetCore.Session` to manage the session state.
-To scale an `aspnetcore` app out, the session must be backed by a Redis cache:
+The GoCloudNative.Bff is designed to facilitate scaling out and utilizes `Microsoft.AspNetCore.Session` to manage session state.
+To effectively scale out an `aspnet core` app, it is crucial to configure the session to be backed by a Redis cache.

 ![Scaling out with Redis](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Diagrams/sessions-backed-by-redis.png)

-This picture shows the user session is no longer stored on a node.
-Instead, it's stored in a Redis cache which is available to all nodes.
-The following situation occurs:
+In this picture, the user session is no longer stored on a specific node but rather in a Redis cache that is accessible to all nodes.
+As a result, the following scenario unfolds:

 * The user navigates to the BFF.
 * The BFF sets a session variable.